yoninazarathy/one-on-epsilon-assets/blog/on-average.md

 However, there are other ways of describing typical values, often referred to **measures of centrallity**.
 For example as discussed <a href="https://www.1onepsilon.com/single-post/2017/05/27/Choosing-a-Fair-Estimate">here</a> we can also use the <a href="http://epsilonstream.com/search?q=median">median</a>.
 Then there are also weighted averages and a variety of other varients such as the <a href="https://en.wikipedia.org/wiki/Truncated_mean"> truncated (trimmed) mean</a>.
 Another related term is <a href="http://epsilonstream.com/search?q=mathematical+expectation">mathematical expecation</a> dealing with an average of a probability distribution as opposed to the average of data.

 Other alternatives to the arithmetic mean include the **geometric mean** and **harmonic mean**.
-Some students, study these for the case of two data points, $X_1$ and $X_2$ as part of their high school studies (see for example QQQQ).
-Then, some data scientistis understand why they are usefull in their applied work (see for example QQQQ).
+Some students, study these for the case of two data points, $X_1$ and $X_2$ as part of their high school studies.
+Then, some data scientistis understand why they are usefull in their applied work.

 So why are there so many alternatives to describe the "typical value"?
 Which alterantive should we use?